koenieee/cbr2PDF-Converter/README.md

 4. When the task is done, you get a popup right in your taskbar
 5. Output name is in the same location as the CBR file and has the same file name except for *.cbr

-Or just click in Windows Explorer on a CBZ/CBR file to convert it into PDF.
+Or just right click in Windows Explorer on a CBZ/CBR file to convert it into PDF.

 #Other Bugs
 + Better and faster creation of PDF's from CBR's